ibm-cloud-docs/containers/cs_ingress_types.md

       ```
       {: pre}

-2. Create an Ingress resource that is formatted for use with ALBs that run the Kubernetes Ingress image.
+2. Create an Ingress resource for use with ALBs that run the Kubernetes Ingress image.
   1. Define an Ingress resource file that uses the IBM-provided domain or your custom domain to route incoming network traffic to the services that you created earlier.
      ```yaml
-     apiVersion: networking.k8s.io/v1beta1
+     apiVersion: networking.k8s.io/v1beta1 # For Kubernetes version 1.19, use networking.k8s.io/v1 instead
      kind: Ingress
      metadata:
        name: community-ingress-resource